 If you plan to prepare your own meals (or, make your own sandwiches) the costs of buying foods at the supermarket is quite affordable as well.
 Spain is filled with many markets, and staying away from Hipercor will ensure that you get the best prices on all of your goods.
 Typical prices for some of the most commonly purchased food items can be found below.

 - 1 Liter Milk -1 Euro

 - Fresh Chicken – 4 Euros per kilogram

 - Cheddar Cheese -6 Euros for 250grams of cheese

 If you use the public transportation system you can get around quite affordably.
-A busis available, as is a taxi cab.
-Expect to spend about 6 Euros to utilize public transportation, per trip.
+A bus is available, as is a taxi cab.
+Expect to spend about 2 Euros to utilize public transportation, per trip.
 Rental cars are also available.

-We’ve already talked about the average cost of Internet, but what about other utilities?
-If you choose to rent your own apartment or flat, you can expect to spend an additional 300 Euros for utilities which include electric, gas, telephone and internet.
+We’ve already talked about the average cost of the Internet, but what about other utilities?
+If you choose to rent your own apartment or flat, you can expect to spend an additional 300 Euros on utilities which include electricity, gas, telephone, and internet.